Focusing and working with a dying patient

 We were silent.
 Her expression drained from her face.
-My body felt totally alive, every detail of the moment, the moment many of us dread, was vibrant.
-I had a felt sense of life that encompassed not only Loyola and myself, but everything.
+My body felt alive, every detail of the moment, the moment many of us dread, was vibrant.
+I had a felt sense of life that encompassed not only Loyola and myself but everything.

-In our following sessions, as Loyola’s life began to shrink around us, we became increasingly connected to each other.
+In our following sessions, as Loyola’s life began to shrink around us, we became increasingly connected.
 On a Thursday afternoon, I arrived at her bedside as usual.
 She was now very weak and removed her oxygen mask to whisper something to the relatives gathered at the foot of her bed.
 They nodded, looked at me and left us alone.